Lapsus-Pluf/testing_repo_public/README.md

 3. Test that an organization member (Martins-23) cannot commit now directly to the "main" branch, but needs to create a PR, and that one also needs at least one approval.
     3.1.
 By setting an organization rule.
     3.2.
 By setting a repository-specific rule.
+4. Test that an organization owner (Martins-33) cannot commit now directly to the "main" branch, but needs to create a PR, and that one also needs at least one approval.